CIA chief admits agency used 'abhorrent' methods on detainees

 Asked whether he considered some of the methods used by CIA interrogators to be torture, Brennan said he would leave it to others to place labels on what occurred.

-Brennan noted that the CIA was directed by Bush to carry out a program to detain terrorism suspects around the world after the 2001 attacks.
+Brennan noted that the CIA was directed by Bush to carry out a programme to detain terrorism suspects around the world after the 2001 attacks.
 "We were not prepared," Brennan said.

 Brennan said he believes the use of "coercive methods has a strong prospect for resulting in false information" because the detainee may say anything simply to get the methods to stop.
 He noted the CIA maintains the methods yielded both "useful" and "false" information.